TinaGorna/TinaGorna/README.md

 ## Bonjour! 👋 My name is Kristina
 * ➠ I'm meticulous Frond End Developer with a Bachelor's degree in Linguistics and a great passion for responsive website design
 * ➠ True craftmanship is when 'design' and 'build' work together:
-* Which is why I not only ask myself ⌑does it look good?⌑ I'm also thinking ⌑will it work well?⌑ *➠ With me it's not all about image, its all about keeping website on its toes and at the top of its game
+* Which is why I not only ask myself ⌑does it look good?⌑ I'm also thinking ⌑will it work well?
+*➠ With me it's not all about image, its all about keeping website on its toes and at the top of its game
 * 🔥 My the 2021 goal is to become a cool React Frontend Developer